sodalabsab/scalingcloud/lab3/Readme.md

 .
 ├── lab.bicep           # Bicep file that declares a Container App in Azure ├── load.js             # K6 script for load testing
+├── push-to-acr.sh      # Helper script for pushing to Azure
-└── README.md           # Project documentation
+├── push-to-acr.bat     # Helper script for pushing to Azure (Windows) └── README.md           # Project documentation
 ```